shotarokuma/minecraft/README.md

-# app for storaging for Minecraft players
+# app of storing data  for Minecraft players

 ## Start running server